 Timeline of New Jersey State Fight Against Addiction

-July 2012: New Jersey saw a statewide expansion of drug court and mandatory treatment, establishing drug court in all 21 NJ counties, and mandatory treatment at a rehab in New Jersey for drug related charges.
+July 2012: New Jersey saw a statewide expansion of drug court and mandatory treatment, establishing drug court in all 21 NJ counties, and mandatory treatment at rehab in New Jersey for drug-related charges.

-October 2015: To counter the overusing and abusing of dextromethorphan, found in over 12 over-the-counter prescription pills and cold medications, the sale of dextromethorphan became illegal to anyone under the age of 18.
+October 2015: To counter the overusing and abusing of dextromethorphan, found in more than 12 over-the-counter prescription pills and cold medications, the sale of dextromethorphan became illegal to anyone under the age of 18.

 April 2016: New Jersey’s Prescription Monitoring Program, responsible for a central database, allowing participating states to share records on the sale of prescriptions for Controlled Dangerous Substances, expanded to include New York, the seventh state participating in the program in the northeast.